bruce-agaloos/ci-cd-starterkit/README.md

 ```
 >`.pub` this would be the private SSH key that you would use on github actions

-### Make sure to save this keys somewhere safe and easy for you to access
+### Make sure to save these keys somewhere safe and easy for you to access
 to save you from the troubles of having to generate a new one and updating your secrets.
 > Who would have thought I would be searching on how to use google spread sheets > ┐(´д｀)┌